jerryscript-project/iotjs/docs/api/IoT.js-API-TLS.md

 ## Class: tls.Server

-A server object repesenting a TLS server.
+A server object representing a TLS server.
 Based on the `net.Server`.
 All events, methods and properties are inherited from the `net.Server`.

 ### new tls.Server([options][, secureConnectionListener])